 Civilizations come and go.
 Some quietly fade away while others crash into complete collapse.
 The more complex a civilization is, the more fragile and less resilient it is, and thus, the more likely it is to completely collapse in a rather spectacular manner.

 The current society in America is an incredibly complex system that rests on a rapidly crumbling foundation.
 When something cannot continue – it won’t.
 It may crumble gradually, or it may collapse as an avalanche builds when something gives way.
-What could trigger a total collapse of government, technology, finance, commerce, and everything else that our society depends upon is anyone’s guess.
+What could trigger a total collapse of government, technology, finance, transportation, commerce, and everything else that our society depends upon is anyone’s guess.
 Given a long enough time frame, at some point, it is certain to happen.

-Some groups will try to replicate the former USA, some will try pure democracy, some will be basically hippy communes, others will become little more than glorified warlord gangs.
+Some groups will try to replicate the former USA, some will try pure democracy, some will be basically primitive hippy communes, others will become little more than glorified warlord gangs.
 There will probably be Black nationalist groups, White nationalist groups, neo-nazi groups, Sharia groups, radical libertarian groups, communist groups, and pretty much any arrangement that one can imagine.
 There will also be monarchies.

 Those groups that become monarchies will coalesce around natural leaders who have a vision and can articulate that vision to others; leaders who can inspire and encourage and teach; leaders who seek long term solutions and have an unwavering devotion and loyalty to those under his leadership.

 Whether the reigning monarch is called a king or a clan chieftain or something else matters little.
 The chances of any one colony surviving and thriving may be small, but if enough of them are started, enough will survive to rebuild society.
 It’s a Darwinian numbers game.
+It’s also the ultimate test of the Marketplace of Ideas – different systems will either succeed or fail based solely on their own merit.
+If history is any predictor, monarchy will be among the few winners.

 Think of the Civil Right as advanced planning for such a time.